gerardrobertkirwin/gerardrobertkirwin.github.io/_posts/2019-12-30-English-Football-With-Shiny-Pt-1.md

 In addition to the Rs and Ps attached to some team names, some team names in some years are written with abbreviations or shortened names.
 For example, the team Brighton & Hove Albion is written five different ways including the way shown, which is their official name.
 Again, I used a string replace to fix all these names which not only unifies all naming conventions for each team but allows aggregate data to be calculated by name correctly.
 As I am unsure of the origin of this data, I cannot fully explain why some seasons have different abbreviations for Brighton & Hove Albion and the others.
 <br>

+Finally, I changed the names of the tiers that I changed above to calculate the "total position"

 *Shiny app*
 ----------